gaifut/11Frontendmentor-2/README.en.md

 - Mobile-first workflow

 ### Continued development
-When I have time I plan to finish the bonus task: use the local JSON data to dynamically populate the content/
+When I have time I plan to finish the bonus task: use the local JSON data to dynamically populate the content.

 ## Author
 Artur Gayfutdinov